 Preparing for your interview can be stressful.
 We have put together a list of example questions and tips to help you prepare.

-Interview questions for Nurses can be put into three main categories; the general questions (teamwork, strengths, weaknesses etc), clinical, ethical and practice based (sometimes scenario based) and finally values based.
+Interview questions for registered nurses positions can be put into three main categories; the general questions (teamwork, strengths, weaknesses, etc), clinical, ethical and practice-based (sometimes scenario based) and finally values based.

 PRO-TIP: Don’t set yourself up to fail by arriving at the interview under-prepared.
 Make sure you have done some research on the job and attended an insight visit if possible.